10 Things You Need to Know About Involuntary Childlessness

 You cannot fix the situation

-Your client has not come to you for solutions.
+The childless person you know does not need solutions.
 Please do not offer suggestions, tell them there is still time, ask them if they have thought about adoption or fostering, or tell them to just go and have a baby on their own.
 If you do that, you are not meeting them where they are or attuning to their needs, but trying to salve your own discomfort by ‘solving’ their problem.
 The problem is unsolvable: you cannot give them a child or suggest anything they haven’t already thought of.

 Childless grief is real and deeply painful